heinscr/books-library/README.md

 ```

 ### POST /upload/metadata
-Sets metadata (author) on a book after S3 upload completes.
+Sets metadata (author, series name, series order) on a book after S3 upload completes.
+The frontend automatically calls Google Books API to fetch metadata when a file is selected, then sends it here.

 **Headers:**
 - `Authorization`: Cognito JWT token